Saxamos/Saxamos.github.io/_posts/2020-07-31-en-improve-spacy-performance-through-uncertainty.md

 ref:    spacy
 ---

-In this article, we will see how the search for uncertainty of a fairly complex model enables to substantialy increase accuracy as well as end user satisfaction with a supervised learning system.
+In this article, we will see how the search for uncertainty of a fairly complex model enables to substantially increase accuracy as well as end user satisfaction with a supervised learning system.

 The topics will be detailed in the following order: context and first adopted solution, choice of model